WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   * Allows checking the signature before parsing the exchange headers.
 * Require absolute URLs.
 * Make all identifiers in headers lower-case, as required by Structured Headers.
+* Switch back to the TLS 1.3 signature format.

 draft-03